Dukes County Jail and House of Correction

 Search for an Inmate in Dukes County

-The Dukes County Jail and House of Correction is a 40 bed jail in the city of Edgartown, Dukes County, Massachusetts.
-You can call them 24 hours a day for inmate information at 508-627-5173.
+Dukes County Jail and House of Correction is a 40-bed jail in the city of Edgartown, Dukes County, Massachusetts.
+You can contact the facility for inmate information anytime at 508-627-5173.

-Those who are found guilty and sentenced to a term of less than one year, will do their time in this county.
-Those sentenced to longer terms will be sent to either the Massachusetts State Prison System or the Federal Bureau of Prisons.
+Offenders serving less than one year will do their time here, while those sentenced to longer terms will be sent to either the Massachusetts State Prison System or the Federal Bureau of Prisons.

-It's always a good idea to find out and save the inmate's jail ID number or booking number as you may need this for sending mail or other communication needs.
-If you can't locate it online, you can call the Dukes County Jail and House of Correction at 508-627-5173 to get it.
+Remember to save the inmate's jail ID or booking number for any communication needs.
+If you cannot locate it online, call Dukes County Jail and House of Correction at 508-627-5173 for assistance.

 Phone: 508-627-5173